Cukowski/SyntaxSnacks/README.md

 * **Admin user** — `username=admin`, `password=admin123`
 * One starter challenge and one starter joke.

-Contact form submissions persist to the database; admins can browse them at `/admin/messages`.
+Contact form submissions persist to the database; admins can browse them at `/admin/messages`, filter by status or search text, toggle read/unread, bulk mark read/delete, and export the current view to CSV.

 To change the admin password later: